amoore2600/rfdumper/README.md

 Your Retro Freak should be on application version 2.7 before you use this custom firmware.
 You can see what version your device has by checking the system information on your Retro Freak.
 Upgrade instructions can be found on the Retro Freak web page.

+YOU SHOULD READ THIS DOCUMENT IN IT'S ENTIRETY SO YOU UNDERSTAND HOW THIS ALL WORKS!!!!!

 **What does this firmware do for the Retro Freak?**

-   This custom firmware allows for decrypted dumps of game carts to be made to the Retro Freak's SD card.
+   This custom firmware allows for decrypted dumps of game carts to be made to the Retro Freak's SD card including SRAM (game save).
 The decrypted dumps are properly named using the Retro Freak's own internal database and are validated using the checksum from the database.

 **Why would I want decrypted dumps of my game carts the Retro Freak already backs up my games to an SD card?**